 - Projected Growth Rate: 7%

-- Sales Engineer: Sales engineers use their technical knowledge to explain and demonstrate products and train customers in new technology.
+- Sales engineers use their technical knowledge to explain and demonstrate products and train customers in new technology.
 Sales engineers with graduate-level degrees are often involved in the research and development of products.
 They troubleshoot problems and collect customer feedback, which is then used to adapt and redesign the product for better outcomes.

 - Median Annual Salary: $100,000